PawDevUK/Portfolio-react/README.md

 - added visitor counter on every intro button click
 - added email notification on every visitor
 - added RWD for Contact and Footer
-- Changed parallax for contact and widened it to full width of the page.
+- changed contact background parallax and widened it to full width of the page.
+- added stack icons to each project card

 ## To Do